chloealbright/DevHiveMind/Language Overlap/Code Execution Order of Operation.md

 3. Responsiveness: Asynchronous code is well-suited for user interfaces and event-driven systems, as it allows the program to respond to user input or events promptly without blocking the execution flow.

 ### Asynchronous In-deph
 In asynchronous code execution, tasks scheduled to run later, like fetching data, benefit from not blocking the entire program.
-The **[[Glossary#Logical Stack | logical]]**  or virtual stack in asynchronous programming isn't thread-bound, allowing efficiency by enabling other tasks during asynchronous operations.Instead, the logical call stack keeps track of the order of asynchronous calls, allowing other tasks to execute while waiting for the asynchronous operations to finish.
+The **[[Tech Glossary#Logical Stack| logical]]**  or virtual stack in asynchronous programming isn't thread-bound, allowing efficiency by enabling other tasks during asynchronous operations.Instead, the logical call stack keeps track of the order of asynchronous calls, allowing other tasks to execute while waiting for the asynchronous operations to finish.

 Local variables in async code reside in a state machine, effectively managing the execution context.
 This state machine facilitates pausing and resuming during asynchronous operations.
 Async stacks, acting as continuation stacks, represent the complex flow of execution in asynchronous code, making debugging more challenging than synchronous code.